phoenixpanel/panel/SECURITY.md

 ## Supported Versions

-The following versions of PheonixPanel are receiving active support and maintenance.
+The following versions of PhoenixPanel are receiving active support and maintenance.
 Any security vulnerabilities discovered must be reproducible in supported versions.

 | Panel  | Daemon       | Supported          |
 |--------|--------------|--------------------|